 ● FAIRNESS – The fairness and honesty of offers to purchase

 Breaches of the Code are rigorously investigated, and strict sanctions are applied when appropriate.
-In the event of any complaint, in the first instance please contact the ABA Secretary in writing.
+In the event of any complaint, in the first instance please contact the Chair of the Standards Committee.
 All complaints are treated in the strictest confidence.

 Guidelines for Members